-Who among us wants to pay the IRS more taxes than we have to?¹
+Who among us wants to pay the IRS more taxes than we have to?

 While few may raise their hands, Americans regularly overpay because they fail to take tax deductions they are eligible for.
-Let's take a quick look at the six most overlooked opportunities to manage your tax bill.
+Let’s take a quick look at five overlooked opportunities to manage your tax bill.

 1. Reinvested Dividends: When your mutual fund pays you a dividend or capital gains distribution that income is a taxable event (unless the fund is held in a tax-deferred account, like an IRA).
 If you’re like most fund owners, you reinvest these payments in additional shares of the fund.
 The tax trap lurks when you sell your mutual fund.
 If you fail to add the reinvested amounts back into the investment’s cost basis, it can result in double taxation of those dividends.

 Mutual funds are sold only by prospectus.
 Please consider the charges, risks, expenses and investment objectives carefully before investing.
 A prospectus containing this and other information about the investment company can be obtained from your financial professional.
 Read it carefully before you invest or send money.